Top 5: Winter Adventures for the Non-Skier

 Vancouver’s North Shore Mountains are a skier or snowboarder’s paradise.
-Mt Seymour, Cypress Mountain and Grouse Mountain offer challenging runs, beautiful views and are located just a short drive from downtown with runs are filled with beginners and experts alike on any given day.
+Mount Seymour, Cypress Mountain and Grouse Mountain offer challenging runs, beautiful views and are located just a short drive from downtown with runs are filled with beginners and experts alike on any given day.
 But what if clipping into boots and bindings isn’t your forte?
 Luckily Vancouver has a wide range of winter activities to enjoy while the snow falls.

 Spectacular vistas aren’t just for skiers and snowboarders.
 In fact, some of the most pristine powder can be accessed along specialty designed snowshoe trails.
 Grouse Mountain offers a winter alternative to their Grouse Grind (a popular summertime hiking trail), the Snowshoe Grind.
 For moderately fit individuals, the 4.3 km trail takes hikers up 240 metres in elevation.
 Fitness aficionados can participate in the Snowshoe Grind Timer Program – a device will track your time and progress throughout the season.
 If the Snowshoe Grind is a bit too intense, the mountain has an array of trails along the Munday Alpine Snowshoe Park to suit all levels.
-If you want to treat yourself after a day trekking through the snowbanks, check out their Snowshoe Fondue packages.
+If you want to treat yourself after a day trekking through the snowbanks, check out their private Snowshoe Fondue packages.

 Try a Tube Park